Outline of a Basic HTML5 Web Page

 </html>

-The HTML page on the left would produce to erros in the Validator.
-The page on the right would Validate as HTML 5 code.
+The HTML page on the left would produce two errors in the Validator.
+The page on the right would Validate as HTML 5 code. lang and meta charset are required.

 Head Section